raspberrypilearning/pacman-terminal/en/step_4.md

   This is what you should get (results in the red box):
   ![PWD Command](images/pwdcommand.png)

-  Here you can see that you are in the `/home/pi/` directory.
+  Here you can see that you are in the `/home/pi` directory.
 This means you're inside the `pi` directory, which itself is stored inside the `home` directory.
-The `/` symbols aren't part of the directory names, the command line just uses them to show you directories.
+(The `/` symbols aren't part of the directory names, the command line just uses them to show you directories.)

-  The file system is the way files and directories on your computer are organised.
-A file system usually organises a computer's files and directories into a tree structure:
+  The **file system** is the way files and directories on your computer are organised.
+A computer's file system usually has a tree structure:

   |                                              |                                              |
   | :------------------------------------------: | :------------------------------------------: |